scaires/handsolo/Rules/Rules.md

 	* Reveal "market" cards based on the market size of the Starport.
 	* If there aren't enough cards to reveal because you've reached the end of the deck, reveal as many as possible.
 2. Sell goods
-	* Sell all goods first.
+	* You must sell all goods you wish to sell before you buy goods.
 (See: Selling goods)
 3. Buy goods
 	* After selling, you may buy all goods you wish to buy.
 (See: Buying goods)
 4. Discard
-	* Discard the starport card and all market cards
+	* Discard the starport card and all revealed market cards

 * Market size
 	* The market size is how many cards you reveal when landing on the planet.